Inductorless Fast Phase Logic: Enabling Two-Order-of-Magnitude Density Scaling for Superconductor VLSI: Methodology

 \subsection{Parameter Calculation}

-The Josephson junction (JJ) parameters used in our SPICE/JoSIM simulations are derived from standard superconducting relations using target material specifications for NbTiN-based SIS and SFS/SNS stacks.
-The quantities $I_C$, $R_N$, $R_0$, $C$, $V_G$, and $f_c$ are computed from the following closed-form expressions, where the energy gap is calculated as $\Delta \approx 1.76 \, k_B T_C = 1.8 meV$.
-The critical current density $J_C$ is determined by quantum tunneling of Cooper pairs through the insulating barrier and is therefore highly sensitive to the barrier thickness $d_b$ and effective barrier height $\phi_b$.
-Using a simplified WKB tunneling approximation, the dependence of $J_C$ on barrier properties can be expressed as
+The Josephson junction (JJ) parameters used in our SPICE/JoSIM simulations are derived from standard superconducting relations, based on target material specifications for NbTiN-based junction stacks.
+The quantities $I_c$, $R_N$, $R_0$, $C$, $V_G$, and $f_c$ are computed from the following closed-form expressions, where the energy gap is calculated as $\Delta \approx 1.76 \, k_B T_c = 1.8$~meV.
+The critical current density $J_c$ is determined by quantum tunneling of Cooper pairs through the insulating barrier and is therefore highly sensitive to the barrier thickness $d_b$ and effective barrier height $\phi_b$.
+Using a simplified WKB tunneling approximation, the dependence of $J_c$ on barrier properties can be expressed as

 where $m$ is the electron mass and $\hbar$ is the reduced Planck constant.
-This exponential dependence implies that nanometer-scale variations in $d_b$ or small changes in $\phi_b$ can alter $J_C$ by orders of magnitude, highlighting the importance of precise barrier engineering.
+This exponential dependence implies that nanometer-scale variations in $d_b$ or small changes in $\phi_b$ can alter $J_c$ by orders of magnitude, highlighting the importance of precise barrier engineering.
 For NbTiN-based SIS junctions, a commonly used practical approximation is:

 with $\phi_b$ in eV and $d_b$ in nm.
-Assuming the barrier height in TaN with (111) surface that is compatible with NbTiN is 2.30 eV, and the barrier thickness is 2.28nm, we get about $0.6\,\mathrm{mA}/\mu\mathrm{m}^2$ for the critical current density of the junction.
-Using representative material and device assumptions of $T_C = 12\,\mathrm{K}$, $J_C = 0.6\,\mathrm{mA}/\mu\mathrm{m}^2$, $A = 1\,\mu\mathrm{m}^2$, $C_A = 70\,\mathrm{fF}/\mu\mathrm{m}^2$, $r_{sg}=10$, and $\Phi_0 = 2.07\times 10^{-15}\,\mathrm{Wb}$, we obtain the parameters for simulation.
+Assuming the barrier height in TaN with (111) surface that is compatible with NbTiN is 2.30 eV, and the barrier thickness is 2.28~nm, we get about $0.6\,\mathrm{mA}/\mathrm{\mu m}^2$ for the critical current density of the junction.
+Using representative material and device assumptions of $T_c = 12\,\mathrm{K}$, $J_c = 0.6\,\mathrm{mA}/\mu\mathrm{\mu m}^2$, $A = 1\, \mathrm{\mu m}^2$, $C_A = 70\,\mathrm{fF}/\mathrm{\mu m}^2$, $r_{sg}=10$, and $\Phi_0 = 2.07\times 10^{-15}\,\mathrm{Wb}$, we obtain the parameters for simulation.

-For SIS 0-JJ using NbTiN/TaN/NbTiN materials, the values are 3.6 mV, 140 $\Omega$, 14 $\Omega$, 70~fF/$\mu m^2$, 0.6~mA/$\mu m^2$, and 0.
+For an SIS 0-JJ using NbTiN/TaN/NbTiN materials, the values for \textit{VG}, \textit{R0}, \textit{RN}, \textit{CAP}, \textit{ICRIT}, and \textit{PHI} are 3.6 mV, 140 $\Omega$, 14 $\Omega$, 70~fF/$\mathrm{\mu m}^2$, 0.6~mA/$\mathrm{\mu m}^2$, and 0, respectively.
 For the switching element, we assumed an SFsIS 0 and $\pi$-JJ stack with NbTiN/Ferri/NbTiN/TaN/NbTiN materials.
-These values are 3.6 mV, 20 $\Omega$, 8 $\Omega$, 40~fF/$\mu m^2$, 1 mA/$\mu m^2$, and $\pi$, respectively.
+These values are 3.6 mV, 20 $\Omega$, 8 $\Omega$, 40~fF/$\mathrm{\mu m}^2$, 1 mA/$\mathrm{\mu m}^2$, and $\pi$, respectively.